ranjan-portfolio/docusecure-react/README.md

 npm run preview
 🧪 Available Scripts
 Command	Description
-npm run dev	Run the app in development mode npm run build	Create an optimized production build npm run preview	Preview the production build locally
+npm run dev	-->Run the app in development mode npm run build	-->Create an optimized production build npm run preview	-->Preview the production build locally

 🧹 Linting
 This project uses ESLint for code linting.
 You can run the linter with: